spion/spion.github.com/src/documents/promise-nuggets/03-power-of-then-sync-processing.html.md

 ---
-title: The power of then - Sync processing
+title: The power of then - sync processing
 layout: nuggets
 category: Basic examples
 date: 2007-01-05